syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Data-binding.md

     }
 {% endhighlight %}

-Also, define the below model classes in your application, if there is a need to make use of the features such as multiple resources, categories, priorities, context menu and timzone collection in your sample application.
+Also, define the below model classes in your application, if there is a need to make use of the features such as multiple resources, categories, priorities, context menu and timezone collection in your sample application.

 {% highlight c# %}